Umwanankabandi-liliane/My-project-of-job-portal/README.md

 - **No Backend**: The backend functionality (such as login, registration, and posting jobs) is not working yet.
 - **Static Pages**: The pages are static and don't interact with a database.
 Features like applying for a job or posting a job are placeholders for future development.
 ```

-This structure is clean and organized, following best practices for README files.
-You can copy this directly into your GitHub README file, and it will make your project easier to understand for others.